- Core DRAM constitutes 66% of the Trefis price estimate for Micron Technology's stock.

 In March 2015, Micron and its joint-venture partner Intel announced the availability of their 3D NAND technology, a highest density flash technology used in laptops, data centers, tablets, and mobile phones.
 The company is on track to have more than 75% of our NAND bits on 3D.

-While the industry has largely been transitioning from 2D NAND to 3D NAND with the 64-layer technology, Micron intends to introduce its 96-layer NAND into production this calendar year while ramping up production over 2019, in a move that should provide it with significant cost reductions.
-While rival Samsung has already started mass production of 96 layer 3D NAND, it will crucial for Micron to move down the cost curve at a time of increasing supply, as it would give the company an advantage over other vendors.
+While the industry has largely been transitioning from 2D NAND to 3D NAND with the 64-layer technology, Micron introduced its 96-layer NAND into production in 2019 while ramping up production over 2020, in a move that should provide it with significant cost reductions, as is evident from its growing operating margins.
+While rival Samsung has already started mass production of 96 layer 3D NAND, it will be crucial for Micron to move down the cost curve at a time of increasing supply, as it would give the company an advantage over other vendors.

 Core DRAM currently constitutes two-thirds of Microns' revenue and a similar proportion of its valuation, as per our estimate.
 We believe that DRAM will continue to be a key source of value for Micron due to the following reasons: